sagiahrac/llm-d-kv-cache-manager/docs/deployment/v0.1.0/setup.md

 ## vLLM Deployment

-The llm-d-kv-cache-manager repository includes a Helm chart for deploying vLLM with CPU offloading (LMCache) and KV-events indexing (Redis).
+The llm-d-kv-cache repository includes a Helm chart for deploying vLLM with CPU offloading (LMCache) and KV-events indexing (Redis).
 This section describes how to use this Helm chart for a complete deployment.

 *Note*: Ensure that the Kubernetes node designated for running vLLM supports GPU workloads.